German opposition leader attacks Swiss banks

-BERLIN The leader of Germany's centre-left opposition, Sigmar Gabriel, criticised Swiss banks for helping Germans avoid taxes, giving a strongly worded radio interview on Sunday that could put new strains on ties between the two neighbours.
+BERLIN The leader of Germany's centre-left opposition, Sigmar Gabriel, criticized Swiss banks for helping Germans avoid taxes, giving a strongly worded radio interview on Sunday that could put new strains on ties between the two neighbors.

 "It's a serious crime," said Gabriel, the chairman of the SPD who may run against Chancellor Angela Merkel in the 2013 election.
-"We're talking about organised crime in Swiss banks (operating) in Germany."
+"We're talking about organized crime in Swiss banks (operating) in Germany."

-Gabriel, who plans to make criticism of banks a centrepiece of the SPD's 2013 campaign, added the sentence for large-scale tax evasion in Germany could be as long as 10 years in prison.
+Gabriel, who plans to make criticism of banks a centerpiece of the SPD's 2013 campaign, added the sentence for large-scale tax evasion in Germany could be as long as 10 years in prison.

 The Swiss Banking Association completely rejected his accusation, spokesman Thomas Sutter said.